Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 8. Select the *Public download enabled* checkbox to allow any user, also non-logged in users, with the applicable link to execute the query and download the retrieved data via web browser.
     > [Info] A specific download link, containing a UUID (Universally Unique Identifier), is required to execute the query in a web browser.

 9. Select the *Write access enabled* checkbox to allow write operations when executing the query.
-Otherwise, a query with write operations, such as INSERT or DELETE, will not be executed and an error message will be displayed.
+Otherwise, a query with write operations, such as *INSERT* or *DELETE*, will not be executed and an error message will be displayed.

 10. If desired, click the [TRY QUERY (READ ONLY)] button to test the query.
     The query results are displayed in the *Try query result* box at the bottom of the workspace.